mehanalavimajd/snail.js/README.md

 # snail.js
-a library with useful tools for node
+a library with useful tools for node.js